brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= 1.23.0 =
+* Fix: Post Grid - Link to complete box redirect to last post when image background set to Top.

 = 1.22.3 =
 * Improvement: Advanced Column - Added two more shapes dividers for top and bottom.
 * Improvement: Added filter to disable block conditions from the editor.
 [Read More](https://ultimategutenberg.com/docs/display-conditions-blocks/)